SU_P_09

 [i] Can you elaborate?

-[i] It’s a pretty difficult question… I don’t know how to answer it.
+[i] That’s a pretty difficult question… I don’t know how to answer it.

-[i] When you arrived in Paris even if you planned to stay there, you had the look of a tourist.
+[i] When you arrived in Paris, even if you intended to stay there, you had the gaze of a tourist.
 Do you remember your feelings?

-[i] When I came to Paris, on the plane, I met a young Syrian doctor.
-We are still in contact but unfortunately, he no longer lives in Paris.
-On board the plane, I didn’t have a phone but I still… but I still wrote down his details, I was expected at the airport, by chance I had to stay in his old residence, and moreover, I was in his old room.
-I told him where I was going to be accommodated, and there he asked me for more information to make sure it was the same accommodation.
-What I learned disappointed me a little….
+[i] On the plane coming to Paris, I met a young Syrian doctor.
+We are still in touch but unfortunately he no longer lives in Paris.
+I didn’t have a phone on the plane, but I still… but I still wrote down his details.
+I was expected at the airport, and as luck would have it, I was to stay at his old place, and what’s more, I was in his old room.
+I told him where I was going to be staying, and then he asked me for more information to make sure it was the same accommodation.
+What I found out was a bit of a disappointment…

 [i] Where did he live?

-[r] In Fontenay-sous-Bois where I currently live.
-He told me that he had stayed there for 3 months before moving to a CROUS apartment.
-I was still not sure if it was the same place because I was described differently, but when I arrived I called him and he confirmed that it was the same place.
+[r] In Fontenay-sous-Bois, where I currently live.
+He told me that he had stayed there for 3 months before moving out, in CROUS accommodation.
+I was still not sure that it was the same accommodation because it was described differently, but when I arrived I called him and he confirmed that it was the same place.

-[i] What image had you been given of housing?
+[i] What image had you been given of the accommodation?

-[r] On the phone, I was told that the rooms were fine, there was a washing machine, lots of activities to do, shopping centres nearby and a sports complex.
-I had been given a slightly too idyllic description of it.
+[i] On the phone, I was told that the rooms were good, there was a washing machine, lots of activities to do, shopping centres nearby and a sports complex.
+It was described to me as a bit too idyllic.
 When I arrived, I discovered that the room was 7 m²… [laughs] and I lived in Syria in a 240 m² apartment.
-My friend, the doctor told me when he came to visit me that he lived in the same room.
-I arrived on a Saturday evening, they had bought me a SIM card and I was able to call it, we met at Place Saint-Michel, there were a lot of tourists.
-I was admitted to a university in Pau, near the Spanish border.
-I had to move a week later, so I had to go around Paris.
+My friend, the doctor, told me when he came to visit me that he lived in the same room.
+I arrived on a Saturday evening, they had bought me a SIM card and I was able to call him.
+We arranged to meet at Place Saint-Michel, there were a lot of tourists.
+I was accepted at a university in Pau, near the Spanish border.
+I was supposed to move in a week, so I had to get to know Paris.
 He asked me if I knew any places I wanted to go.
-I told him that I knew the Eiffel Tower, the Church of Our Lady, the Arc de Triomphe, the Champs Élysées and Napoleon’s tomb, but I had no more information.
-I continued, “Osama, I want to visit these places.”
-He told me that it was not possible to see all of them in one day.
-I asked him what to do?
-He told me that we would go to the Champs Elysées, we would do the Arc de Triomphe and then we would end up with the Eiffel Tower. we started by walking from Place Saint-Michel on the banks of the Seine, the very beautiful river, then we headed towards the Champs Élysées and the Arc de Triomphe, then we walked to the Eiffel Tower which disappointed me because I saw it much more beautiful in the pictures, but I saw it for the first time during the day, and not at night when it is lit.
+I told him that I knew the Eiffel Tower, Notre Dame, the Arc de Triomphe, the Champs Élysées and Napoleon’s tomb, but I didn’t have any more information.
+I continued, ‘Oussama, I want to visit these places.’
+He told me that it wasn’t possible to see them all in one day.
+I asked him what to do.
+He said we would go to the Champs Elysées, see the Arc de Triomphe and finish with the Eiffel Tower.
+We started by strolling from Place Saint-Michel to the banks of the Seine, the beautiful river, then we headed towards the Champs Élysées and the Arc de Triomphe, then we walked to the Eiffel Tower, which disappointed me because I saw it much more beautiful in the photos, but I saw it for the first time during the day, and not at night when it is illuminated.

 [i] Has this image changed over time?